 Prior books include:

-Martin sits on the Dallas County Open Space’s Trails and Preserves Program board and serves as state social media director for Native Prairies Association of Texas.
+Martin sits on the Dallas County Open Space’s Trails and Preserves Program and Friends of LLELA boards, and serves as state social media director for Native Prairies Association of Texas.
+She is a team leader for Ned & Genie Fritz Texas Buckeye Trail Restoration and Friends of Piedmont Ridge.
 She managed wildlife habitat rehabilitation on a private nature preserve in northeast Texas for twelve years, including converting fifteen acres of pasture into tallgrass prairie.
-Martin is a certified Texas Master Naturalist through the North Texas chapter.